vrajendraBhavsar/MotionLayoutFABAnimation/README.md

 # MotionLayoutFABAnimation
-- A versatile FAB button and card animation which inherently involves stateful transformations of your compose views, and maintaining visual aesthetics necessitate the following attributes:
+- A versatile FAB button and card animation which inherently involves stateful transformations of your compose views, and maintaining visual aesthetics.
+Animation plays a crucial role of providing:
     - Seamlessness
-    - Smooth
+    - Smooth experience
     - Reentrant

 ### Types of Reveal animations